battlefeel1942/indesign-scripts/README.md

 Allows the user to match the dimensions of selected objects either by width or height.
 It includes options to reverse the target object used for matching.

 ### Match-Object-to-Page-Size.jsx
-Creates a custom palette in Adobe InDesign that allows users to resize selected objects to match the page size, margin, or bleed area.
+Allows users to resize selected objects to match the page size, margin, or bleed area.

 ### Remove-Imported-Bullet-Points.jsx
 Removes bullet points from the text content of a selected text frame.

 ### Remove-Unused-Swatches.jsx
-Identifies and removes unused swatches from an Adobe InDesign document, displaying a summary of the removed swatches.
+Identifies and removes unused swatches, displaying a summary of the removed swatches.

 ### Remove-all-Line-Breaks.jsx
 Removes all line breaks and tabs from the text content of a selected text frame, replacing them with a single space.